Frequently asked questions......

 mat; optional is a yoga block or small cushion is also useful for seated postures or under the head; a lightweight blanket is also useful for extra support

 in places or to keep warm during relaxation as the body temperatures naturally drops when you relax.

 Are the classes drop-in or by term?

-During Covid restrictions: The classes are on-going subject to my online schedule.
-All are bookable + payable online, NO DROP INS are acceptable at the moment while class numbers are restricted due to social distancing.
+The classes are on-going subject to my online schedule.
+All are bookable + pay with Paypal.

 What style of Yoga do you teach?